lopezrbn/retype/README.md

 ## Acknowledgements

-Special thanks to Javi López <mail@javilopezg.com> for giving me the idea of developing the game as a consolidation project to all the additional knowledge needed to deploy a data science solution, but especially for acting as my mentor during this time, guiding both the professional and the personal path.
+Special thanks to Javi López @javilopezg for giving me the idea of developing the game as a consolidation project to all the additional knowledge needed to deploy a data science solution, but especially for acting as my mentor during this time, guiding both the professional and the personal path.
 Thanks, buddy!

 ## Contact